 The future Queen of Naboo stood in the middle of the ceremonial grove with thirteen young women lined up in front of her.
-She had grown familiar with each of them over the last five days.
+She had grown familiar with each of them over the last five days, even training alongside them.
 They ranged in age from 12 to 24, though each had her height and long hair, and enough resemblance to her that they could be made up at an hour’s notice to look like her if need be.
 Each of them were also brave, strong, and had spent months training for their new duty.
-But still it overwhelmed her, the idea that thirteen women would now swear the next four years, if not eight, and even after that almost their lives to her.
+But still it overwhelmed her, the idea that thirteen women would now swear the next four years to her, if not eight, and even after that almost their lives.

 Captain Panaka nodded to the first.
 “It is time.”

 She approached her new mistress, and knelt in front of the tiny pool of water at her feet.
 “Padme Amidala, I, Sabé Andierre, swear to you my life and my death.
 I will serve you ever faithfully, and protect you, until my death, or yours, which will not happen as long as it is in my power to prevent it.”
 The oath was unchanged from back when it really had been for life, because the position of Queen was likewise.
 Even now, after she stepped down to the throne Padmé would remain able to call Sabé back into her service if for any reason she should have need for her.

 “Stand.”
 Sabé obeyed, then she walked around Padmé, and stood behind her, though Padmé could see her reflection in the pool.
 She bent her head, and Panaka placed a dark hood over it, obscuring her face.
 That was how she would live from then on, standing behind the Queen, noone quite sure who she was.